 About

-His works have been exhibited in New York, Beijing, Singapore, Dubai, Lisbon and Rio de Janeiro, amongst others cities, and have been presented at institutions such as the Ludwig Museum of Contemporary Art in Budapest, Hungary; Inhotim Institute, Brazil; and at the Design and Fashion Museum of Lisbon, Portugal.
-His artworks have been commissioned by companies such as Google, Klabin, NuBank, and Accenture.
+His works have been exhibited in New York, Beijing, Singapore, Dubai, Miami, Lisbon, and Rio de Janeiro, and presented at institutions such as the Ludwig Museum of Contemporary Art (Budapest), Inhotim Institute (Brazil), and the Design and Fashion Museum of Lisbon.
+He has received commissions from Google, Klabin, NuBank, Accenture, Jacob's Pillow Dance, and Endeavor, and contributed to projects for the 2016 Rio Olympics and the Inter American Development Bank.

-Pavoni was recognized as one of the 50 most innovative Brazilian professionals by Proxxima Magazine in 2016 and has received two consecutive IF Design Awards in 2017 and 2018.
-He still contributes to selected and technologically innovative projects through the Spaces&Creatures studio, which he founded in 2010.
+He was recognized as one of the 50 most innovative Brazilian professionals by Proxxima Magazine (2016) and has received two consecutive IF Design Awards (2017, 2018).
+He founded the studio Spaces&Creatures in 2010.

 CV